-Once again your aunt has brought a cauldron of potato salad with way too much eye of newt in it.
-It results in stomach cramps, vomiting and explosive diarrhea.
+Once again your aunt has brought a cauldron of potato salad with way too much eye-of-newt in it.
+It results in stomach cramps, vomiting, and explosive diarrhea.
 Also, your cousin grows a tail.

-The same aunt accosts you because you told her daughter that if she ate a dragonfly she would turn into a dragon.
+Another aunt accosts you because you told her daughter that if she ate a dragonfly she would turn into a dragon.

 Note: Have you ever eaten a dragonfly?
 You don’t know this isn’t true.

 Your family seems horrible.
-I’m just saying.